TREASURIES-U.S. bond yields fall on election uncertainty, stimulus bets scaled back

 By Karen Pierog

-CHICAGO, Nov 4 (Reuters) - Long-dated U.S. Treasury yields fell from five-month highs on Wednesday after an unexpectedly close U.S. election raised concerns over prolonged uncertainty and the fate of further stimulus measures to revive the pandemic-slammed economy.
+CHICAGO, Nov 4 (Reuters) - U.S. Treasury yields tumbled on Wednesday after incomplete election results pointed to a still-divided national government and the likelihood for a smaller stimulus plan to revive the pandemic-slammed economy.

-The race remained down to a handful of states, and both Republican President Donald Trump and Democratic rival Joe Biden had possible paths to reach the required 270 Electoral College votes to win the White House. .
+Both Republican President Donald Trump and Democratic rival Joe Biden had possible paths to reach the required 270 Electoral College votes to win the White House, while Congress was likely to remain split between the two parties. .

-Treasury yields, which had climbed to multi-month highs ahead of the election results, plummeted when chances for a Democratic sweep that had been priced into the market faded.
+Treasury yields, which had climbed to multi-month highs ahead of the election results, plummeted when chances faded for a Democratic sweep, along with massive stimulus spending, that had been priced into the market.

 The benchmark 10-year yield US10YT=RR, which hit a session low of 0.756%, was last at 0.7696%, well below a five-month high of 0.945% touched briefly overnight.

-A combination of a Biden presidency and Republican-controlled Senate "reduces the chances of fiscal stimulus in the short term and an infrastructure spending package in the intermediate term, both of which on the margin reduce growth, inflation, and Treasury supply expectations," said Guy LeBas, chief fixed income strategist at Janney Capital Management in Philadelphia.
+Even if Biden were to win, a Republican-controlled Senate would likely mean a less-generous aid package, easing the fear of massive new supply hitting the market.

+"We don't have the risk of inflation coming from trillions of dollars dumped into the economy.
+We don't have the risk of all that supply having to be funded on top of the supply we're still trying to fund from (the CARES Act)," said Tom Simons, a money market economist at Jefferies in New York.

-Meanwhile, the market mulled the possibility of a drawn-out court battle over vote counting.
+The market also mulled the possibility of a drawn-out court battle with the Trump campaign seeking a recount in Wisconsin and suing to stop vote counts in Michigan and Pennsylvania.

 "In that environment, I think you see sort of a drift lower in rates and flatter in the curve," said Ben Jeffery, a strategist at BMO Capital Markets in New York.